Home > Country

 International Direct Dial Code: 222.

-Major Languages Spoken: Arabic (official and national), Pulaar, Soninke, Wolof (all national languages), French, Hassaniya.
+Major Languages Spoken: Arabic (official and national), Pular, Soninke, Wolof (all national languages) and French.

 Economy:

-Main Industries: Fish processing, oil production, mining of iron ore, gold, copper and gypsum deposits have never been exploited.
+Main Industries: Fish processing, oil production, mining, iron ore, gold and copper.

 Environment: